HoLaw77/CI-Project-5.2/README.md

 <li>The profile is only accessible by user who has account and logged in as clicking in the "My profile" link in the bottom of navigation bar.</li>
 <li>User can also edit their profile and share their book interest after they have created an account.</li>
 <li>After they have submitted the form.
 All the information will be saved and will be displayed whenever they are logged in for them to edit.<li>
+<li>If the user has ordered  items previously, it will be listed as a table at the bottom of the page at the "Order History section".</li>
+<li>When clicking into the order number, it will lead the user back to the checkout success page which they can view the order details.</li>

 <h3>My Profile in nav bar</h3>